 For a bit more of a challenging hike, distance and elevation wise, the track to Bealey Spur Hut is a great one to do.
 The very start of this track is a quick steep climb up Cloudesley Road.
 Don’t let that put you off though as the track flattens and climbs steadily in and out of beech forest passing by tarns, over boardwalks and along a ridge.
 Views of Arthur’s Pass and the Waimakariri River come into view on and off throughout the walk as well.

 The vibrant green Bealey Spur hut is located in a clearing in the forest and is a small backcountry hut with an outhouse and a fire in the hut.
 This is a very popular in and back track, especially in the summertime.
-The hut can fill up fast as it only has 6 beds.
-This track though can easily be done in a day.
-Another great hike to graduate to as your fitness builds up!

 If you want an added challenge, you can climb up the peak that you can see from the hut.
 It’s a uphill hike for about 45 minutes to an hour.
 The views are amazing from the top just be careful if you go in winter as the snow can get quite deep.